 “Interim Pooler” means the Certificated Marketer designated by the GPSC pursuant

-to Section 3.21 of the Terms of Services of AGLC’s tariff to be responsible for providing service to end-use customers of another Certificated Marketer in the event that said Certificated Marketer’s entitlement to operate on the Company’s system is terminated pursuant to the provisions of AGLC’s tariff.
+to Subsections 3.21.4 and 3.21.5 of the Terms of Service of AGLC’s Tariff to be responsible for providing service to end-use customers of another Certificated Marketer in the event that said Certificated Marketer’s entitlement to operate on the Company’s system is terminated pursuant to the provisions of AGLC’s Tariff.

 “Pooler” means a Certificated Marketer or any other Person, as defined in AGLC’s

-tariff, who has been engaged by one or more retail customers to be responsible for
+Tariff, who has been engaged by one or more retail customers to be responsible for

 the delivery of gas to AGLC for redelivery to such retail customer(s).